Up Close with Dr Yap Baojie Benjamin

-Having personally endured the pain of impacted wisdom teeth before getting them extracted when younger, Dr Benjamin Yap made it his goal to relieve his patients of their dental pain and prevent it from recurring.
+Having personally endured the pain of impacted wisdom teeth before getting them extracted when younger, Dr Yap Baojie Benjamin made it his goal to relieve his patients of their dental pain and prevent it from recurring.

 Dr Yap does not just see himself as a dentist treating patients’ oral conditions; he sees himself as an educator and a champion of good oral health as well.
 With extensive experience in both the public and private sectors, Dr Yap aims to impart his knowledge to his patients by spending more time with them to discuss good dental habits.